• Skip to primary navigation

 • Ericson A, et al. 1999.
 Delivery outcome after the use of antidepressants in early pregnancy.
 Eur J Clin Pharmacol 55:503-508.

 • Furu K, et al. 2015.
 Selective serotonin reuptake inhibitors and venlafaxine in early pregnancy and risk of birth defects: population based cohort study and sibling design.
-Bmj.350:h1798.
+BMJ.
+350:h1798.

 • Grigoriadis S, et al. 2013.
 The effect of prenatal antidepressant exposure on neonatal adaptation: a systematic review and meta-analysis.
 J Clin Psychiatry.
 74(4):e309-20.

 • Grigoriadis et al. 2014.
 Prenatal exposure to antidepressants and persistent pulmonary hypertension of the newborn: systematic review and meta-analysis.
-BMJ Jan 14.
-348:f6932
+BMJ 348:f6932

 • Hendrick V, et al. 2001.
 Use of sertraline, paroxetine and fluvoxamine by nursing women.
-British Journal of Psychiatry.
+Br J Psychiatry.
 179:163-166.

 • Hogue AN, et al. 2017.
 Effects of in-utero exposure to selective serotonin reuptake inhibitors and venlafaxine on term and preterm infants.
 J Neonatal Perinatal Med.
 10(4):371-380.